mbaumer/us_hep_funding/docs/_states/GA.md

 <a name="GA-04"></a>
 [Back to top](#top)
 ## GA-04 -- Rep. Henry Johnson (D)
+### Committees
+Henry Johnson is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016